jphalimi/PythonForMIC/Doc/extending/newtypes.rst

 Generic Attribute Management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. versionadded:: 2.2

 Most extension types only use *simple* attributes.
 So, what makes the attributes simple?
 There are only a couple of conditions that must be met:

 #.
-The name of the attributes must be known when :c:func:`PyType_Ready` is
+The name of the attributes must be known when :cfunc:`PyType_Ready` is
    called.

 #.
 No special processing is needed to record that an attribute was looked up or